brttd/display-whisper/app/help/songs.md

 Space characters (**" "**) will be ignored when checking if a text expression value is empty or not.

 >**Note:**
-To provide warning when a song in the presentation might be using a expression which references no actual text information, a notification is shown in the Control window when a song is added to the presentation, and it does not have any text for its name, author, or copyright.
+To provide warning when a song in the _Presentation_ might be using a expression which references no actual text information, a notification is shown in the Control window when a song is added to the _Presentation_, and it does not have any text for its name, author, or copyright.
 This can be changed in Preferences, under _Songs_ > _Missing Information_ > _Show warning..._
 Another tool to fix songs with incomplete information is the [Check Songs](#checking-songs) tool.

 # Viewing & Editing Songs